charlesnnanna/personalwebsite/README.md

-# Charles Uthulor / Your Name Personal Portfolio Website
+# Your Personal Portfolio Website
 > This is a portfolio website.
 Let's see if we can put hands together to create the perfect portfolio website.

 ## Table of contents